 Insurers are shifting away from a product focus to service-oriented business models that emphasize education and the customer experience.
-This requires an investment in technology, as well as a renewed focus on the elements needed to build on-going, trust-based relationships with new and existing customers.
+This requires an investment in technology, as well as a renewed focus on the elements needed to build on-going, trust-based relationships with both new and existing customers.
 As core insurance products become more commoditized, what are the key capabilities that will differentiate one offering from another and provide the most value-add?
 Further, what is the impact to customer acquisition and retention costs as engagement increases along with customer expectations?
 This panel discusses the necessary tradeoffs all firms must grapple with in the never-ending quest to delight customers.

 9:40amPanel Discussion: Embracing Ecosystems – What’s Working and Where Are We Headed?

-Insurers are beginning to embed products in the various digital ecosystems that have developed around financial services, online marketplaces, social media, the Internet of Things, and mobility services, among others.
+Insurers are beginning to embed products in the various digital ecosystems that have developed around financial services, online marketplaces, social media, connected cars and the Internet of Things, among others.
 What does this trend mean for the future of distribution, and will there be unintended consequences?
 What are the implications of being an ecosystem participant, versus an ecosystem owner?
 Does the benefit of tapping into new markets outweigh the risk of ceding control to the platform?
 What about the impact on the brand?
 This panel shares lessons learned from those already operating in a digital ecosystem – both challenges encountered and what they hope to achieve.

 10:45amDialogue: The Future of Insurance is Proactive and Preventative